-Although officially an "Assistant Vice President of Customer Service Operations", I like to think of myself as a service designer in a fintech startup.
+Although officially an "Assistant Vice President of Customer Service Operations", I liked to think of myself as a service designer in a fintech startup.

-I live somewhere between business operations, design, and technology, working cross-functionally to build great services for our customers.
+I lived somewhere between business operations, design, and technology, working cross-functionally to build great services for our customers.

 - Chatbot Product Owner, Technical Curator & Designer

 - Customer service workflow and procedure development

 My role as product owner grew to include technical curator and conversation designer.

 - Collaborate in a design sprint with stakeholders and our vendor design & development team to identify and prioritize features

 - Create new entities to support a new dialog flow in an existing intent.

 - Work with an infrastructure colleague to prioritize and then release a react (web) analytics dashboard.

 - Test, debug and document a bug with frontend and backend dev teams in various environments.